A-New-BellHope/bellhop/README.md

   it hits just before or just after that vertex will completely change the reflection trajectory.

-Some of these discontinuities are purely artificial, see for example the "Shallow angle range" and "`RToIR` step-to-edge-case issue" sections above.
+Nevertheless, some of these discontinuities are purely artificial, see for example the "Shallow angle range" and "`RToIR` step-to-edge-case issue" sections above.
 The most common example of this is that in TL, eigenrays, or arrivals, a ray being considered close enough to a receiver to influence it is a hard edge for certain influence types.
 For runs with tens of thousands each of rays and receivers, even if each ray position is only off by 1e-5 meters, it is not rare that a ray will be close enough to a receiver to "count" in one case, and too far in the other case.
 Usually the influence near the edge of the beam is low, but sometimes this ray will be the only ray to influence a particular receiver.
 In this case, if the ray hits the receiver in the Fortran version and does not hit it in the C++/CUDA version, the relative error is 100%; but even worse, if the ray does not hit the receiver in the Fortran version but does hit it in the C++/CUDA version, the relative error is *infinite*!

 ### Fix for boundary stepping inconsistency